FAQs

 I’ve taken courses in cultural competence and LGBTQ+ mental health, and I continue to read, reflect, and learn so that I can provide affirming, responsive care.
 For me, this is lifelong work—staying present, open, and committed to creating a safe space where all parts of you are welcome.

+If you have any other questions, please feel free to email me.
 I would love to hear from you and learn how I can best support you.
+My email is karekounseling@gmail.com

 Serving Washington State